 - For more garden learning with children, Super Kids Nutrition recommends these links:

 We’ve heard that some woods and plastics can leach chemicals into the ground.
 What are safe materials families can use to build a raised platform?

 Use untreated wood.
-The older pressure treated wood has chemicals, the newer version has less offenders but still contain substances you would not want to eat.
+The older pressure treated wood has chemicals, the newer version has fewer offenders but still contain substances you would not want to eat.
 Cedar is fairly weather resistant.
 However, if you have a plot of land, you can simply break up the soil and start there.
 Although a platform garden is convenient, don’t let it delay getting started.
 An in-ground garden can be started right away, without too much work.
 Just make sure that you take the time to amend the soil to assure good drainage.
 That’s essential.